nshuklaDS/Lab_Pr_Review_Demo/README.md

 ### Models: `gpt-4` and `gpt-3.5-turbo`

-At Palo IT, we use `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).
+We use `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).

 Costs: `gpt-3.5-turbo` is dirt cheap. `gpt-4` is orders of magnitude more expensive, but the results are vastly superior.
-We are typically spending $20 a day for a 20 developer team with `gpt-4` based review and commenting.
+We are typically spending $20 a day for a 20 developer team with `gpt-4` based review and commenting. (not available yet in Azure Open AI for PaloIT)

 ### Prompts & Configuration